Last Clear Chance: Reception and legacy

 Clips from Last Clear Chance are featured in 2004's Panorama Ephemera, a film created by Rick Prelinger which compiles clips from 64 short films in order to form a cohesive narrative.
 The clip used from Last Clear Chance is the scene where Frank Jr. and Betty drive into the path of an oncoming train.
 Panorama Ephemera can be downloaded or streamed for free at the Internet Archive.

-It was also spoofed by RiffTrax on August 9, 2022.
+It was also spoofed by RiffTrax, consisting of MST3K alumni Michael J. Nelson, Bill Corbett and the aforementioned Kevin Murphy, on August 9, 2022.